alphafox02/antsdr_dji_droneid/README.md

 # ANTSDR E200 DJI DroneID Firmware with Network Interface Integration

-Welcome to the ANTSDR E200 DJI DroneID Firmware project!

 This firmware is designed to enable DJI DroneID detection on the ANTSDR E200 device and seamlessly transmit the results to a network interface and port.
 With just a few simple steps, users can enhance their ANTSDR E200 capabilities and utilize it as a powerful tool for drone identification and network integration.

 ## Features: